conceptcartography/conceptcartography/docs/concepts/cognitive-epistemic-value.md

                 crossorigin="anonymous"
                 async>
         </script>
+        - Carrier, Martin.
+“Values and Objectivity in Science: Value-Ladenness, Pluralism and the Epistemic Attitude.”
+Science & Education 22, no. 10 (2013): 2547–68. https: doi.org/10.1007/s11191-012-9481-5.
-        - Longino, Helen E. 1996.
-“Cognitive and Non-Cognitive Values in Science: Rethinking the Dichotomy.”
-In Feminism, Science, and the Philosophy of Science, edited by Lynn Hankinson Nelson and Jack Nelson, 39–58.
-Dordrecht: Springer Netherlands. https: doi.org/10.1007/978-94-009-1742-2_3.
+        Longino, Helen E. “Cognitive and Non-Cognitive Values in Science: Rethinking the Dichotomy.”
+In Feminism, Science, and the Philosophy of Science, edited by Lynn Hankinson Nelson and Jack Nelson.
+Springer, 1996. https:doi.org/10.1007/978-94-009-1742-2_3.

 ---